IP Guidance

 - In the case of infringement opinion: calculation of damages amount (the second stage)/recommendation of settlement

-There are several means provided for in the Patent Act to help the plaintiff to prove its claims in patent litigation proceedings such as the following:
+There are several measures provided for in the Patent Act to help the plaintiff to prove its claims in patent litigation proceedings such as the following:

 Presumption of negligence (Article 103)